What is the Society's relationship to the Museum?

 What if I have to cancel?

 The Society's cancellation policy requires at least one week's advance written notice in order to receive a refund of registration fees.
-This excludes our Travel programs, which have separate cancellation policies.
+This excludes our Travel programs, which have separate cancellation policies, as well as any programs where a specific refund policy is stated on the event page.
 Your fees will be returned to you through a check in the mail.
 To cancel, please contact us.

 Information Provided by Visitors